cognisant/Docs.DevelopmentProcess/README.md

 #### Definition of Done

-It is essential to have a well defined “definition of done” so that we know when we should call a story complete.
+It is essential to have a well defined ‘definition of done’ so that we know when we should call a story complete.
 This effectively forms an implicit set of acceptance criteria which is applied to every story.
 Our definition of done is expected to evolve.
 Currently, it includes the following criteria:

 - Working code has been produced which satisfies all acceptance criteria listed on the Trello card.
 - All code conforms to our chosen style for the relevant language.
 This rule is relaxed for projects which have not yet been fully converted to conform with our style guide.